 ETFs can provide exposure to broad-based indices, growth and value styles, market cap segments, sectors and industries, and specific countries or regions of the world.
 The securities comprising ETFs may be common equity securities or fixed income securities.
-In general, ETFs contain anywhere from fewer than 20 securities to more than 1000 securities.
+In general, ETFs contain anywhere from fewer than 20 securities to more than 1,000 securities.
 As a result, investors in ETFs (and investors in the trust) obtain exposure to a much greater number of securities than an individual investor would typically be able to obtain on their own.
 The performance of ETFs is generally highly correlated with the indices or sectors which they are designed to track.

-Shares of ETFs frequently trade at a discount from their net asset value in the secondary market.
+Shares of ETFs may trade at a discount or premium from their net asset value.
+If shares of an ETF are sold at a discount, then the trust will receive less than their net asset value.
+Alternatively, if shares of an ETF are purchased at a premium, then the trust will pay more than their net asset value.
 This risk is separate and distinct from the risk that the net asset value of ETF shares may decrease.
-The amount of such discount from net asset value is subject to change from time to time in response to various factors.
+The amount of such discount or premium from net asset value is subject to change from time to time in response to various factors.
 Shares of ETFs also trade at a premium to their net asset value.
 If ETF shares are purchased at a premium, then the trust will pay more than their net asset value which subjects the trust to the risk of the loss of this premium to the ETF shares, corresponding decline in share price and loss of value to units of the trust.
 ETFs are subject to various risks, including management's ability to meet the ETF's investment objective, and to manage the ETF's portfolio when the underlying securities are redeemed or sold, during the periods of market turmoil and as investors' perceptions regarding ETFs or their underlying investment change.
 The trust and the ETFs have operating expenses.
 You will bear not only your share of the trust's expenses, but also the expenses of the ETFs.
 By investing in the other ETFs, the trust incurs greater expenses than you would incur if you invested directly in the ETFs.